Experience and training

-I don’t try to impose any fixed ideas or concepts on people.
-I believe it is helpful for clients to develop their own ways of understanding themselves with my support, and not to adopt my perspectives.
+I don’t try to impose any fixed ideas or concepts.
+I believe it is helpful for you to develop your own way of understanding yourself with my support, and not to adopt my perspectives.

 In asking questions or offering reflections on what you talk about, I try to encourage you to expand on, or acknowledge, your thoughts and feelings; to deepen our mutual understanding of your experience by noticing details or considering different perspectives on it; to make connections to other things you have said; or to pay attention to what you experience in the counselling session itself that may relate to other situations in your life.

 I take an active interest in your experiences, emotions and thoughts, and I avoid offering my own answers or opinions about the questions and choices you face.
 I believe those are your responsibility, and my role is to support you as you take that responsibility.